Home » Lisbon » National Palace of Sintra tickets

 The room has very old furniture that reflects the majesty of the monarch.

-National Palace of Sintra is a meeting point of various cultures whose beauty was magnified regularly as new kings were placed on the throne.
+The National Palace of Sintra is a meeting point for various cultures whose beauty was magnified regularly as new kings were placed on the throne.

 Back to Top